LinnierGames/My-Simple-App/README.md

-# Share what you know with some peeps!
+# Welcome to the repo of repos!

-Here are projects that are setup in a way that leaves room for improvement.
+Here are projects that are setup in a way that leaves room for improvement and get feedback on your changes

 This can include:
 - readable code
 - separation of concern
 - UI is responsive